magomimmo/modern-cljs/doc/tutorial-17.md

 > template too.

-The first code refactoring step needed for injecting the validators in the form, has been very easy.
+The first code refactoring step needed for injecting the validators in the form has been very easy.

 ## Don't panic with Enlive